waterdisappear/Data-Bias-in-MSTAR/README.md

 ## Statement

 This project is strictly forbidden for any commercial purpose.
-If you have any questions, please contact us at lwj2150508321@sina.com.
+Any questions please contact us at lwj2150508321@sina.com.
 If you find our work is useful, please give us 🌟 in GitHub and cite our paper in the following BibTex format:

 ```bash